 Beginning a new life in the United States is a dream for many people around the world.
 Obtaining a green card to live and work here lawfully can be a first step to pursuing citizenship.
 Both processes are lengthy and complicated, and you can benefit from working with skilled guides to ensure you fulfill the requirements correctly.

-Barrios & Virguez is experienced in helping new and prospective US residents attain their green cards.
+Our Duluth immigration lawyers at Barrios & Virguez are experienced in helping new and prospective US residents attain their green cards.
 Our family-run law firm provides outstanding assistance to help you build your future.
 We are bilingual and committed to supporting your goals for a new life.

 Green Card Options